gnprwx/fe-project/README.md

 ### First Milestone: Make a "tv" the user can watch and change channels on.

-- [] If first milestone is complete, consider making it a 'terminal' style experience.
+- [ ] If first milestone is complete, consider making it a 'terminal' style experience.

+### Second milestone: Add random user login with random user API.